All Products

 Important

-• The SELECT statements must return an equal number of columns.
-The columns must also appear in the same order and have matching data types.
+• Each SELECT statement must have the same number of columns, in the same order, and with matching data types.

 • The EXCEPT clause removes duplicate rows from the final result set.